The original Northern Powerhouse

 Our walk started by going the wrong way out of the station and the long way around.
 Don’t make this rookie error.
 Take the exit from the station by Platform 17, intriguingly marked ‘Dark Arches’.

-The attractive Leeds and Liverpool Canal Office, and the stone bridge over the canal that we cross were built in 1841.
+The quaint Leeds and Liverpool Canal Office, and the stone bridge over the canal that we cross, were both built in 1841.
 The bridge provided access from the canal wharves to the mills and factories south of the canal.

 We cross the Hol Beck stream, which used to take a meandering path across the flood plain stream but now flows along a rather uninspiring culvert.
 Its waters were originally believed to have spa properties but were then largely used to power the many mills that were built around here.
 But it could also be seen as a magical stream as it is the start of a Disney-like journey through an industrial area peppered with classical civilisation associations.
 The Holbeck Conservation Area includes several industrial archaeological sites and 32 Listed buildings.
 It is unique in the city as an area where many 19th century industrial buildings survive in an unaltered group within the original street pattern.